 The Division of Science, Mathematics, and Computing oversees programs in biology, chemistry, computer science, mathematics, physics, and psychology.
 Students exercising the 3+2 engineering or environmental options also usually moderate into the division.
 The pursuit of a degree in the division provides majors with the foundation needed for advanced, independent, and original work in graduate or professional schools or in technical professions requiring no further academic preparation.

 Bard provides a range of research opportunities on campus and at affiliated institutions.
 In 2000 Bard College and The Rockefeller University in New York City established a collaborative program in the sciences.
-The Bard-Rockefeller Semester in Science in New York City is a one-semester program designed for advanced science students, particularly in the fields of neuroscience, biochemistry, molecular biology, developmental biology, biophysics, and genetics.
+The Bard-Rockefeller Semester in Science is a one-semester program designed for advanced science students, particularly in the fields of neuroscience, biochemistry, molecular biology, developmental biology, biophysics, and genetics.
 Students spend a semester in New York City working in the lab with Rockefeller faculty and taking specially designed classes at Rockefeller and at Bard’s Globalization and International Affairs Program.
-Students can also spend a semester at the Marine Biological Laboratory Ecosystems Center in Woods Hole, Massachusetts.
 The Bard Summer Research Institute offers students the opportunity to spend eight weeks in residence at the College, working on projects in the social or natural sciences.